 Rights of the mother

 When the presumed father of a child denies parentage, the mother may choose to file a paternity suit.
-The filing of the suit typically compels the individual to submit to a DNA test in order to make that determination and also lays the groundwork for child support and, depending on the circumstances, visitation rights.
+The filing of the suit typically compels the individual to submit to a DNA test in order to make that determination and impacts child support and, depending on the circumstances, visitation rights.
 The presumptive father also may file suit if he would like to establish paternity that has been denied by the mother, as can a child, although these are much less common.
 Below are answers to some of the most frequently asked questions about paternity suits.

 How is the father of a child legally determined?

 Assuming that there is no agreement between the parents, either the mother, alleged father or even in some cases the child, can bring a paternity suit to identify the father of the child.
 Most paternity suits are filed to establish financial or moral responsibility, gain visitation rights or settle other issues in controversy between the parents.